olabacker/blogposts/211108-Initialize git repository.md

-Command for initing git repo in an existing folder using gh cli
+Command for initalizing a git repository in an existing folder using github cli

 ```ps
 git init -b main